 - Academic courses (D) cover the core content with an emphasis on theoretical and conceptual learning.

-- Applied courses (P) cover the core content with an emphasis on concrete and practical learning.
+- Applied (P) (Grade 10 only) cover the core content with an emphasis on concrete and practical learning.

 - Locally developed courses (L) focus on the essential concepts within a subject area using relevant and practical activities to build skills.
 These courses are intended for students who need flexibility and support to meet their compulsory credit requirements.

-- Open courses (O) are designed to provide students with a broad educational base.
+- Open courses (O) (Grades 9 and 10) are designed to provide students with a broad educational base.
 These courses are offered in all subjects other than those offered as academic, applied and locally developed.

 Course types in Grades 11-12